Potjoe-97/Guides/LineageOS_DoovR17Pro_guide_EN.md

 ⚠️ The numbers in this example are **not universally valid**.
 I recommend preparing the command in Wordpad, then running it.
 Adjust all numbers to your image sizes.

 *   `--metadata-slots`: Must match the number of slots on the device.
+We had this number thanks to imjtool
 *   `--device super`: The size of the `super` partition on the device.
+It must match exactly: in our case, '10468982784'.
 *   `--group main_a`: Sum of all partition file sizes in group main_a.
+Eg: product_a + system_a + vendor_a = 1101447168 + 2806325248 + 404115456 = 4311887872
+*   `--group main_b`: Sum of all partition file sizes in group main_b.
 *   `--partition`: File sizes with permission (`readonly`).
+Adjust file sizes with results you got from last step.
 *   `--image`: Path to each partition image, except empty ones.
+In our case, no vendor_b.img or product_b, seems we know they are empty.

 Run the command and be patient.
-If you get an error, grab a coffee and wait.
+If you get a header magic error, grab a coffee and wait.

-You should now have a new `super_new.img` file in the extracted folder.
+You should now have a new `super_new.img` file in the 'extracted' folder.

 ## Flash the phone